01

 Outcome

 A unified visual system, IA, and component library shipped across Eastman’s business units, with the flexibility to support new sub-brands and campaigns.
-Detailed metrics and additional case-study material available on request.

 Credits